m0t0k1ch1/slowce/README.md

 # slowce

-SLack Outgoing Webhooks to Consul Event
+a HTTP server that fires Consul Events in response to Slack Outgoing Webhooks requests, written in Go